 We all reason, sometimes well, sometimes badly, but almost always without being self-conscious.
 This course aims to teach people to be self-conscious about certain aspects of their reasoning.
 It will concentrate on elementary reasoning involving the so-called Boolean connectives such as "and", "or", "not", and "if-then", and the so-called quantifiers such as "all" and "some".
-Learning about these methods will develop students' skills in abstract reasoning; reasoning about concepts and (simple) theoretical ideas.
+We will not treat probabilistic reasoning, but only reasoning in which there is a claim that the conclusion follows with dead certainty.
+Various methods will be developed in order to test or establish such claims, e.g., the so-called methods of truth tables and natural deduction.
+At the same time, learning about these methods will develop students' skills in abstract reasoning; reasoning about concepts and (simple) theoretical ideas.
 Logic is a theory of reasoning, and in learning it, students will get a feel for how theories work.
 This theory is a spectacular creative discovery.
 It provides a way to obtain a deep understanding of reasoning by simplifying actual reasoning processes in just the right way.

 This class will explore special moral and metaphysical problems that arise in medical contexts, often as a result of new technologies and scientific understandings.
 Many of these problems concern the beginning, end, and value of a human life.
 We will consider when and why a being has moral significance, and how different answers to these questions bear on the ethical and legal status of contraception, in-vitro fertilization, abortion, and infanticide.
 We will also look at arguments about how to distribute scarce medical resources, especially organs for transplant.
 Are people entitled take their organs to the grave, or to sell them to the highest bidder?
 When deciding who should receive an organ, should we take into account the expected “quality-of-life” of a potential recipient, or the extent to which they are responsible for their medical predicament?
 Turning to end-of-life issues, we will investigate when, morally speaking, a person’s life ends, and just what, exactly, is so bad about death in the first place.
 Could a person ever be better-off dead, and do we have any moral obligations to those who have died?
 Is physician-assisted suicide or euthanasia ever morally permissible: and if so, under what conditions?
 How should we respond to the needs, wishes, and advance directives of those suffering severe forms of dementia and memory loss?
 These issues will involve reflection on the nature of impairment and disability more generally.
 To what extent should disabilities be seen as disorders to be cured, or rather as conditions to be accepted and accommodated as parts of normal human diversity?
 Would there be anything wrong with using genetic technologies to prevent such disabilities, or to “enhance” our children in various other ways?